 Born on March 8th, 1959

-From Rockford, Illinois
+From Rockford, Illinois, USA

 In the 1880s, after the U. S. Army's defeat at the Battle of the Little Bighorn, the government continues to push Sioux Indians off their land.
 In Washington, D.C., Senator Henry Dawes (Aidan Quinn) introduces legislation to protect Native Americans rights.
 In South Dakota, schoolteacher Elaine Goodale (Anna Paquin) joins Sioux native and Western-educated Dr. Charles Eastman in working with tribe members.
 Meanwhile, Lakota Chief Sitting Bull refuses to give into mounting government pressures.

 Successful lawyer Michael Pierson (Aidan Quinn) is gay, but he has always hidden this part of his life from his mother, Katherine (Gena Rowlands), father, Nick (Ben Gazzara), and grandmother Beatrice (Sylvia Sidney).
 But when Michael discovers he has AIDS and is dying of complications from the disease, he must open up to his parents and the rest of his family.
 Though fearful of their reactions, he introduces them to his longtime lover, Peter (D.W.
 Moffett), and looks to them for support.